-Approximately 70 percent of Wayland students live on campus in the four residence halls.
-Students from all around the world live, eat, study, and hang out together in this family community.
-Each day student is affiliated with a residence hall and is fully involved in school life.
-Our students gain independence and learn study skills, time management, resilience, compassion, and a whole host of other important skills during their Wayland experience.
-Students learn all this while still having a lot of fun!
+Approximately 70 percent of Wayland students live on campus in residence halls, while the remainder are from the local area.
+Students from all around the world live, eat, study, and hang out together in this supportive and connected setting.
+They gain independence and learn study skills, time management, resilience, compassion, and many other important skills while still having a lot of fun!

-Choosing to come to boarding school takes some courage and a leap of faith.
-Fortunately, when students come to Wayland, they are surrounded by a campus family that will support and encourage them along the way.
+Choosing to come to boarding school might feel like a leap of faith.
+When students arrive at Wayland, they are surrounded by a campus family that support and encourage them along the way.
 Faculty/student relationships are strong here.
 Every student has a faculty mentor to guide students on their journey of academic and social success.
-Mentor groups dine together each Thursday.
-The groups meet socially for fun activities like carving Halloween pumpkins or heading to the local ice cream shop for treats.
+Mentor groups meet weekly and plan fun activities like carving Halloween pumpkins or heading to the local ice cream shop for treats.
 Mentors also provide parents with updates of how their student is doing.